Tasmanian Energy Tariffs

-In Tasmania, Aurora pay solar Feed-In tariffs as a dollar-based deduction from the Customers’ electricity bill.
-Table 2 shows the current Residential Feed-in Tariffs for Tasmania:
+In Tasmania, both Aurora and 1st Energy pay solar Feed-In tariffs as a dollar-based deduction from the Customers’ electricity bill.
+Table 3 shows the current Residential Feed-in Tariffs for Tasmania:

-This means that surplus power not used by a designated Tariff is exported back to the grid, where it is sold, perforce, to Aurora at a relatively low rate.* Power must then be re-purchased (at a minimum of twice the Feed-in rate) to supply other Tariff/s on the same residence, even when solar systems technically generate sufficient energy to meet all residential power needs.
+This means that surplus power not used by a designated Tariff is exported back to the grid, where it is sold, perforce, to your electricity retailer at a relatively low rate.* Power must then be re-purchased (at a minimum of twice the Feed-in rate) to supply other Tariff/s on the same residence, even when solar systems technically generate sufficient energy to meet all residential power needs.

 In an effort to address this issue, the Tasmanian Renewable Energy Association (TREA) made a submission to the Tasmanian Economic Regulator supporting the introduction of a ‘opt-in’ Time-of-Use Tariff (Tariff 93).
 ‘Opt-in’ means that customers may choose to switch from their current tariffs to this new tariff at their own discretion.
-This will involve a small fee to Aurora for installing a new meter.
+This may involve a small fee for installing a new meter.

 *Unless you are on the Legacy Feed-In Tariff.
 Refer to Table 3 above.